-I popped over the road for a shower this morning and took a closer look at the campground.
+I popped over the road for a shower at the swimming pool this morning and took a closer look at the complex.
 Basically it’s on either side of US190.
 On one side are the campground pitches, gas station and General Store, and on the other side the motel rooms, guest rooms with Wi-Fi connection, bar, restaurant, office and swimming pool – all this in the middle of nowhere.
 It’s absolutely wonderful and we wished we could have stayed another day, but we needed to move on to get us to the edge of Yosemite Park.

 The climb out of Death Valley was really quite an experience.
 Leaving west on US190 then US136 on the way to Lone Pine we climbed 5,000ft in to the Sylvania Mountains in 30 minutes – before dropping 4,000ft, then climbing up another 4,000ft.
 It was a real corkscrew of a road, very narrow in places with sharp turns, many with pronounced cambers, and so it really did feel as if we were on a roller coaster.
 The route down was very steep and the brakes got pretty hot and smelly, but there seemed to be no option other than to keep the speed under control with the brake pedal.
 I’d tried using the gearbox to slow us down but that sent the engine revs through the roof.
 After the worst was finally over The Chef said that today had given her two memorable experiences.
 Firstly Death Valley, one of the loveliest places she’d ever visited, and secondly the most frightening road trip of her life.
 I could tell she had been tense as all I could see out of the corner of my eye was her hand firmly gripping the armrest on her seat.
 As she’s not keen on heights I think she did really well.
 I estimate the poor RV has today climbed the equivalent of Mount Everest, and much of it very steeply.
 This gets reflected in the fuel economy, but she didn’t miss a beat, and the temperature gauge didn’t move towards ‘hot’ which surprised me.
 I now have a better understanding of why Americans have vehicles with such large, powerful engines.